BuGlessRB/remixml/README.md

      Assign to the named variable.
    - `expr`<br />
      Use the javascript expression specified in this attribute.
-     Or, alternately, if the attribute is empty, a javascript from the content of this tag is stored.
+     Or, alternately, if the attribute is empty, javascript from the content of this tag is used.
+Evaluates the javascript and stores the result.
    - `regexp`<br />
      A regular expression to match the content to.
    - `split`<br />